Now that we have examined the past and future trends of social media let’s talk about the “unspoken rules” in social media.

 Value Leads to Quality

-By listening, you can implement steps that will help you to provide valuable contributions to the conversation and how will you help your community to find the information they need.
+By listening, you can implement steps that will help you to provide valuable contributions to the conversation and determines how will you help your community to find the information they need.

 By applying these foundational values to your social media strategy, you are bringing value and quality to your audience and creating a successful social media strategy.